A Few Things That Should Never Take Place In The Kitchen

 Though one of the most attractive features of kitchen design materials from the natural stone industry is their inordinate durability, there are few some natural stone countertops that can still be scratched by exposure to knife blades.
 Soapstone, for example, will scratch easily so we would not recommend that to be installed in a heavy-traffic area like the kitchen.

 But when it comes to granite, for example, those Bianco Antico granite countertops that you have been coveting for decades, you definitely do NOT want to cut directly on its surface.
 Granite is so hard that it will dull your knives.
-Always use a cutting board for any sort of culinary slicing and let the only cutting your granite countertops ever see come from the masters at All Granite and Marble Corp. who prepare it to go home with you.
+Always use a cutting board for the sake of your knives and leave cutting granite to professionals. who prepare it to go home with you.

 Natural Stone Needs No Dial Tone